ExpressionEngine/ExpressionEngine-User-Guide/source/development/plugins.rst

     /* End of file pi.plugin_name.php */
     /* Location: ./system/expressionengine/third_party/plugin_name/pi.plugin_name.php */

-**Note**: Always deny direct access to your script by checking for the BASEPATH constant.
+.. note:: Always deny direct access to your script by checking for the
+    BASEPATH constant.

 In addition, you should add some information that is displayed in the Plugin Manager section of the Control Panel.
 This is covered in the